 First, the script declares a variable called main_string.
 Then, it uses the parameter expansion to replace all occurrences for single quotes with nothing and stores the result in the updated_string variable.
 Finally, the script terminates by displaying the outputs using the echo command.

-Case 3: Removing Outermost Quotes From String Using Parameter Expansion in Bash
+Case 3: Remove Outermost Quotes from String

 In case of removing the outermost quotes (leading & trailing quotes) from a string, you need to use two types of syntaxes.
 To remove the leading selection you can use the syntax ‘${variable#pattern}’ and to remove the trailing selection you can use the syntax ‘${variable%pattern}’.
 For single quotes, replace the pattern with ‘ and for double quotes, replace with “.